SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 ### First Part: Wait for the cab

-Imagine Mark is waiting at his pick-up location for John.
+Imagine Mark is waiting at his pick-up point for John.
 He has no clue when John will arrive at his location.
 So, Mark opened the cab sharing application to get John's Estimated Time of Arrival(ETA).

-Cab sharing server will read the Mark's pick-up point and John's current location coordinates to calculate the ETA.
+Server will read the Mark's pick-up point and John's current location coordinates to calculate the ETA.
 After ETA calculation, server will share John's ETA to Mark's pick-up location with Mark.

 ![Wait for the cab](./Resources/waitForTheCab.png)